![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 Use an app! |

 The reservation system is very efficient and the days of finding your reserved berth already occupied by several passengers are long gone.
-Your train, coach & berth number will be printed on your ticket - unless you're travelling in AC1 in which case the reservation list with your allocated berth numbers is only compiled a few hours before departure.
+Your train, coach & berth number will be printed on your ticket - unless you're travelling in AC1 in which case the reservation list with your allocated berth numbers is only compiled a 2-4 hours before departure.

 Reservation lists for each class in each long-distance train are posted on the notice board at each station about two hours before departure, showing the name, age and sex of each passenger reserved in each berth in each coach.
 The age and sex help the ticket inspector identify that the right passenger is in the right berth.
-A reservation list for each coach also used to be pasted next to the entrance door on the train itself, but this is no longer done.
+A reservation list for each coach used to be pasted next to the entrance door on the train itself, but this is no longer done.

-I recommend downloading an app for your smartphone.
-There are a bewildering number of apps, some official, some 3rd party.
-As the official IRCTC apps seem unavailable outside India, try either Indian Rail IRCTC, PNR Status, or Ixigo IRCTC train booking, both available for Android or iPhone.
-With these you can:
+I recommend downloading an app for your phone.
+There are a bewildering number to choose from, some official, some 3rd party.
+The official IRCTC apps seem unavailable outside India, so try these:

 Check train schedules between any two stations.